New discovery for better batteries

-According to the study, only some oxygen atoms in the material act this way, namely those close to manganese and lithium, where they form a ‘localized island’ until the battery is discharged again.
+According to the study, only some oxygen atoms in the material act this way, namely those close to manganese and lithium, where they form a ‘localised island’ until the battery is discharged again.

 ‘This discovery will enable us to research into ways to customize materials combinations with appropriate manganese content levels,’ says Laurent Duda.

 Article in Nature Chemistry: Charge-compensation in 3d-transition-metaloxide intercalation cathodes through the generation of localized electron holes on oxygen; Kun Luo, Matthew R. Roberts, Rong Hao, Niccoló Guerrini, David M. Pickup, Yi-Sheng Liu, Kristina Edström, Jinghua Guo, Alan V. Chadwick, Laurent C. Duda and Peter G. Bruce, doi:10.1038/nchem.2471